 Jeremie is the principal investigator on this topic.
 Jeremie holds BS in physics with over 15 years of experience.
 Jeremie has lead several development projects, organizing the efforts of several engineering disciplines, and maintaining a focus on system level function.
 Jeremie’s work includes sensor integration modelling and simulation system integration and fluidics and systems level test and development, which includes extensive uses of MATLAB to model and calibrate systems.
 Sensor systems Jeremie has developed include RF mass spectroscopy systems, Resonet Gravimetric MEMs systems and ensemble systems which use orthogon measurement technologies to achieve high measurement certainty.
 Most recently, Jeremie’s work has focused on testing of embedded systems.
 Jeremie participated in several SBIRs while working for Boston Micro Systems.
 Jeremie’s SBIR work ultimately lead to the release of Pall corporation’s Pico1000 trace moisture analyzer, capable of detecting water in pure gasses down to 1ppb.

-Steve was born and raised in Boulder Colorado where he attended Colorado University Engineering.
-He graduated with a double degree in Electrical Engineer and Computer Science.
-He moved to Massachusetts in 1980 and started New Age Micro as a software consulting company specializing in embedded products in medical, communication and process control.
+Steve was born and raised in Boulder, Colorado where he attended Colorado University Engineering.
+He graduated with a double degree in Electrical Engineering and Computer Science.
+He moved to Massachusetts in 1980 and started New Age Micro as a software consulting company specializing in embedded products in medical, communication, and process control.
 In 1998, he expanded New Age to include hardware consulting.
-In 2006, New Age Micro was restructured adding Sheila Heflin and Jim Calvin on as partners and becoming a turnkey product design company.
+In 2006, New Age Micro was restructured, adding Sheila Heflin and Jim Calvin as partners and becoming a turnkey product design company.
 Steve has retired from the day to day operation and does IT for the company.